I want to create a room with a cathedral ceiling. How do I do this?

 Note: In order for this method to work, the selected room must have a roof built directly above it, rather than a living space on the floor above.

-With the room selected, click the Open Object edit button, and on the Structure panel of the Room Specification dialog, uncheck Ceiling Over This Room, then click OK.
+With the room selected, click the Open Object edit button.
+On the Structure panel of the Room Specification dialog, uncheck Flat Ceiling Over This Room, then click OK.